 2. Companies Are Highly Protective Of Their Leads

 You can imagine how naturally protective a company is of their leads and just because you've taken an online course in closing high ticket sales doesn't mean the companies you speak to will just hand you over them over to you.

-You'll need to be able to prove that you're the right person for the job and at a very basic level this means having a fundamentally strong track record in sales.
-This is another reason to start small and work with companies that can give you leads with a shorter sales cycle and perhaps aren't so valuable.
-Build your portfolio and keep track of your sales successes so when it comes time to hunt for high value leads you'll have a proven track record.
+You'll need to be able to prove that you're the right person for the job and at a very basic level this means being an absolute expert sales professional as well as having a fundamentally strong track record in sales.
+This is another reason to start small and work with companies that can give you leads with a shorter sales cycle.
+Build your portfolio and keep track of your sales successes so when it comes time to hunt for high value leads you'll have a proven track record to back you up.